Skip to content

 policyThe evaluator stage — merchant-configurableThe bulk of the rule catalog

-originConfigured in the policy; enforced at the rail executor right before the charge (needs server-side aggregates the edge cannot run)Daily spend cap per user (r06)
+originConfigured in the policy; enforced right before the charge (needs a running spend total the edge cannot compute)Daily spend cap per user (r06); cross-agent organization cap (r31)

 webhookThe inbound-webhook handler (HMAC-SHA256 against the rotating secret)Webhook signature verification (r27)